stipegrbic/stipegrbic.github.io-backup/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 Hi, I'm Stipe Grbić.
-I work as an independent software development, currently with a full time engagement.
+I work as an independent software engineer, currently with a full time engagement.

 My main domain of expertise is Windows desktop software development.
 You can see my experience and education information on my LinkedIn profile, but here's a brief history of my career.